wiredot/wd-gallery/readme.txt

 2. Activate the theme you like
 3. Go to wd Gallery and click ‘Add new Gallery’ button
 4. Type the name of the gallery and add images
-5. Publish and you have a first gallery finished
+5. Publish and you have a just created your first photo gallery

 **Creating gallery list page**